dandanZ-Z/Machine-Learning-KNN/README.md

 # Machine-Learning-KNN
-This repository shows how a simple ML KNN is done, as well as how to choose a better K Value using the Elbow method
+This repository shows how a simple ML KNN model is done, as well as how to choose a better K Value using the Elbow method